feikede/drupal8-docker/drupal-dev/README.md

-# Run Drupal 8 in Docker in development mode without caching and xdebug enabled
+# Drupal 8 build with composer and drush

-Use my docker image from docker hub at https://hub.docker.com/r/feikede/drupal-dev/ - it should run out of the box.
+Use docker build to build it.
+Runs out of the box with apache and php7.

-Settings.local.php is installed and activated with cache-backend /dev/null.
-CSS and JS aggregation is disabled.
-XDebug port is 9000 (default).

-## Quickstart Drupal 8, composer, drush with docker run
+## Quickstart with docker run
 First start a db:
 ```bash
 docker run --name db -e MYSQL_ROOT_PASSWORD=mypassword  -d mariadb